-This LED indicates hard drive and/or DVD drive activity when flashing.
+Indicates IDE channel activity.
+On the SuperServer 2028R-E1CR24N, this LED indicates HDD and/or DVD-ROM drive activity when flashing.

 Power

 Indicates power is being supplied to the system's power supply units.
 This LED should normally be illuminated when the system is operating.